 I realized that I had to really work on the soft skills, the personal skills sides and also fostering within myself, my own ability to recognize my own value, my own worth to gain more confidence, clarity, and how to communicate that message, how to connect with people.
 That’s really led to a larger shift in my ability to influence and impact in any place.

 You can achieve this by investing a bit more time in yourself – and learn how to strike a balance between hard and soft skills.
 So you might make a personal commitment to being a clearer, more upfront communicator while also taking a Ruby class online.

 Bring this mentality to your testing team by suggesting the hard skills and the soft skills they can work on during reviews, in informal office chats, or when they come to you for help.

 Free yourself up to tackle bigger problems

-The best thing about not micromanaging testers (and instead trusting their ability to make decisions) is that you make more room in your schedule to provide even more value to your organization.
+The best thing about not micromanaging testers (and instead, trusting their ability to make decisions) is that you free yourself to focus on the bigger picture and provide even more value to your organization.

 You can identify bigger problems like resource waste or inefficiencies, issues in tightening the feedback loop to developers, or a gap in knowledge transfer between customer support and QA.

 Tackle any “us versus them” beliefs

 An awesome company culture is invaluable.
 You can choose to contribute to an environment that’s igniting and inspiring or foster one that’s stale and pessimistic.

 The “us versus them” mentality between testers and developers is a product of waterfall methods that separated the roles, processes, and timelines surrounding development and testing.
 Even with collaborative development methodologies, this mentality can still persist and put up walls between testers and developers.
 Conversation barriers can impact product quality, so discourage this mindset whenever possible, and try to foster good communication and collaboration between teams.